It is remarkable how many books about dreams ha ...read more

 Krippner has conducted workshops and seminars on dreams and/or hypnosis in Argentina, Brazil, Canada, China, Colombia, Cuba, Cyprus, Ecuador, Finland, France, Germany, Great Britain, Italy, Japan, Lithuania, Mexico, the Netherlands, Panama, the Philippines, Portugal, Puerto Rico, Russia, South Africa, Spain, Sweden, Venezuela, and at four congresses of the Interamerican Psychological Association.
 He is a member of the editorial board for the Revista Argentina de Psicologia Paranormal, and the advisory board for International School for Psychotherapy, Counseling, and Group Leadership (St. Petersburg) and the Czech Unitaria (Prague).
 He holds faculty appointments at the Universidade Holistica Internacional (Brasilia), El Universidad Transpersonal (Puebla, México), and the Instituto de Medicina y Tecnologia Avanzada de la Conducta (Ciudad Juarez).
 He has given invited addresses for the Chinese Academy of Sciences, the Russian Academy of Pedagogical Sciences, and the School for Diplomatic Studies, Montevideo, Uruguay.
 In 1959, he received the Service to Youth Award from the Young Men’s Christian Association in Richmond, Virginia, his first award.

-It was summer of 1985 when I met Stanley Krippner in the hallway lounge of the University of Charlottesville, Virginia at the second conference of the Association for the study of Dreams (ASD).
-A few months prior to the conference I had a very ...read more
+It was summer of 1985 when I met Stanley Krippner in the hallway lounge of the University of Charlottesville, Virginia at the second conference of ...read more

 A myth can be described in many ways but the metaphor of a "chaotic attractor" is especially suitable.
-In chaos theory, there are several types of "attractors" but a "chaotic attractor" finds order in what appears to be incomprehensible data by ...read more
+In chaos theory, there are several types ...read more

 Bring to mind how different life seemed when you were younger?
-Your perspective on the world, your beliefs about What you could accomplish, your sense of what was important may have all transformed as you have developed.
-Reflection on these cha ...read more
+Your perspective on the world, your beliefs about What you could accomplish, your ...read more